Atlanta Dream Co-Owner Loeffler Loses Senate Seat in Georgia Runoffs

 Loeffler, who was appointed to fill Georgia’s vacant Senate seat in December 2019 by Georgia Gov. Brian Kemp, encountered a number of opponents in the 2020 Georgia U.S. Senate special election on both sides of the political aisle, but she perhaps faced no greater public opposition than that from her own Dream team.

 Activism among WNBA players, on the Dream and throughout the league, amplified during this year’s bubble season in the wake of the deaths of Breonna Taylor and George Floyd.
-Their public support of the Black Lives Matter movement solicited a response from the Republican Loeffler, who spoke against the league’s support of the BLM “political movement” and what she called out as the increasing politicization of sports in a letter to WNBA Commissioner Cathy Engelbert.
+The athletes’ public support of the Black Lives Matter movement solicited a response from the Republican Loeffler, who spoke against the league’s support of what she called the BLM “political movement” and the increasing politicization of sports, in a letter to WNBA commissioner Cathy Engelbert.

 Loeffler received sharp and swift backlash from the WNBA community—including those on her own team and league stars like Seattle’s Sue Bird.
 Dream players and the league’s players union called for her removal, citing the ousting of former Los Angeles Clippers owner Donald Sterling in 2014 after the release of voice recordings that captured him making racist comments.
 Speculation circulated about possible buyers for the team, but Engelbert maintained that the league would not push Loeffler out because of her politics.

-Dream players took matters into their own hands, actively and publicly endorsing one of Loeffler’s Democratic opponents, Warnock.
+Dream players took matters into their own hands, actively and publicly endorsing Warnock.
 Ahead of Atlanta’s Aug.
 4 game against the Phoenix Mercury in the WNBA’s bubble in Bradenton, Fla., Dream players arrived at the arena in black “Vote Warnock” shirts backing the candidate.
-The support of her opposition spread throughout the league and continued in the bubble—where games aired on national network television—on social media and ahead of the special election, even into runoff campaigning.
+The support for Loeffler’s opposition spread throughout the league and continued in the bubble—where games aired on national network television—on social media and ahead of the special election, even into runoff campaigning.

-Loeffler, the former Intercontinental Exchange executive and Bakkt CEO, purchased a minority stake in the team 2010 and upped her investment in 2011, when she and Mary Brock, wife of former Coca-Cola chairman and CEO John Brock, purchased the Dream.
+Loeffler, the former Intercontinental Exchange executive and Bakkt CEO, purchased a minority stake in the team in 2010 and upped her investment the following year, when she and Mary Brock, wife of former Coca-Cola chairman and CEO John Brock, purchased the Dream.
 After several amicable years of ownership, tensions escalated this summer—turning to outright opposition.

 “Think I’m gone put together an ownership group for The Dream.
 Whose in? #BlackVotesMatter,” the superstar wrote.

-Note: (This story has been updated to correct the day of the runoff election as Tuesday, not Monday.)